 Extensive system configuration can be a substantial project.
 Retailers looking to minimise cost and who are prepared to adopt alternative business processes by choosing a ‘vanilla’ package can save considerable cost, time and effort by working with a largely pre-defined configuration.
 Working this way also helps to ensure that the system can be implemented far sooner than would otherwise be possible.

 Most retailers have at least some processes that are particular to their business.
 For these areas of function there are two main choices: commission the build of new function or wait for the software vendor to develop it as part of their development schedule.
 A software author’s roadmap can help you to assess whether the latter is a realistic option for your business, and whether their software provides a good fit now and in the future.
 It’s worth talking to the clients of shortlisted software vendors to understand their track record in the delivery of customisations – did they build function that met requirements and was it delivered on time and to budget?

 POS systems are one part of a retailers’ IT ecosystem.
-Finance, merchandising, inventory and human resources are examples of other turnkey systems deployed by retailers.
+Finance, merchandising, inventory and human resources are other examples of turnkey retail systems.
 For those with an online and multi-channel presence, web and store systems will need to be tightly integrated into this ecosystem.

-New technology can make it possible to leverage new hardware platforms such as tablets and smartphones – lower cost devices that help enhance customer service and which bring operational efficiencies.
-Where challenges exist around hardware, they may focus on support for particular peripherals.
+New technology can make it possible to leverage new hardware platforms such as tablets and smartphones – lower cost hardware devices that helps enhance customer service and which brings operational efficiencies.
+Where challenges around hardware do exist, they may focus on POS system support for particular peripherals.